caesar2024/caesar2024.github.io/Episode001.md

 ### Why?

-Arctic cold air outbreak result in cold air over a warmer ocean.
+Marine cold air outbreak result in cold air over a warmer ocean.
 This causes strong heat and moisture transport from the ocean to the atmosphere.
-These processes have several important consequences on the Earth system.
-In the atmosphere, intense convective cloud systems produce heavy snowfall.
+These processes have several important consequences for the Earth system.
+In the atmosphere, convective cloud systems produce heavy snowfall.
 The cold air outbreak may also spawn polar lows, which are mesoscale low pressure systems that affect shipping as well as oil and gas production in the sub-Arctic regions.
 The atmospheric processes occuring during these cold air outbreaks are poorly represented in weather forecast models.
 We will dedicate more in-depth information on these processes in future episodes.